Tuivai River: Course

 In its westward couse, Tuivai for about 30 km till Dyalkhai, and makes a second 90-degree bend towards south.
 The location of this bend was also called Tuyai Yirok in the Manipur court chronicle Cheitharol Kumbaba.
 The Manipur ruler Bhagyachandra (also called Ching-Thang Khomba and Jai Singh) erected a stone here in 1786, to commemorate his victory over the Khongchai village of the Kuki people.
 (Note: The Khongchai village itself is north of here, in the basin of the Tuipui River.)

 The southward course runs for about 28 km.
 The last 10 km of this course forms the boundary of Manipur with Chin State (part of India–Myanmar border).
-Then the river makes it third 90-degree degree bend turning west.
+Then the river makes it third 90-degree bend turning west.
 At this bend, it receives the Tuisa River from the south, which also marks the boundary between Mizoram and Chin State for 28 km.

 The westward course runs for about 28 km, forming the state boundary between Manipur and Mizoram.
 After this, Tuivai makes its fourth 90-degree bend to turn south into Mizoram.
 For about 20 km, it forms the district boundary between the Champhai district (to the east) and the Saitual district (to the west).
 After this, it makes a soft U-turn and flows back north towards Manipur.

 Another 90-degree bend makes Tuivai turns west, where it forms Manipur–Mizoram state boundary for about 18 km.
 After this it makes its last 90-degree bend turning north towards Tipaimukh.
 This course, about 14 km long, also forms the state boundary between Manipur and Mizoram.